 Lymph nodes in your neck, arms, or groin

-Usually doctors name cancers for the part of the body in which they begin.
-For example, liver cancer is cancer that first starts growing in the liver.
-If liver cancer spreads to other parts of the body, it is still called liver cancer.
-The cancerous cells in other locations still resemble liver cancer cells.
-With CUP, however, doctors cannot tell which part of the body the cancer cells originally came from.
+Healthcare providers normally name cancers for the part of the body in which they start.
+For instance, breast cancer is cancer that first starts growing in the breast.
+If breast cancer spreads to other parts of your body, it’s still called breast cancer.
+The cancer cells in other parts of your body look and respond to treatment like breast cancer cells.
+With CUP, however, doctors cannot tell which part of the body the cancer cells first came from.

-Carcinoma of unknown primary origin can affect many organs in the body, though the organ in which it originated may remain unknown.
+CUP can affect many organs in the body.
+But the organ in which it first started may stay unknown.

-Sometimes, after several tests, doctors will be able to find where the cancer began and will rename the cancer for that site.
-Also, doctors may be able to figure out where the cancer began by tracking how it spreads.
+Sometimes, after many tests, healthcare providers will be able to find where the cancer started.
+Then they will rename the cancer for that site.
+They may also be able to figure out where the cancer began by tracking how it spreads.

-Often in CUP, the only evidence that someone has cancer is a single site where the cancerous cells have spread.
+Often in CUP, the only evidence that someone has cancer is a single site where the cancer cells have spread.
 This site in the body may be very far from the original location where the cancer cells first grew.
-To determine the source of the cancer, doctors take a sample of the cancer cells, called a biopsy.
-How the cells look under the microscope may help doctors find the primary site.
-This makes it easier for your doctor to suggest appropriate treatments.
+To find the source of the cancer, healthcare providers take a sample of the cancer cells.
+This is called a biopsy.
+How the cells look under the microscope may help healthcare providers find the primary site.
+Knowing the primary site makes it easier to treat the cancer.

-For example, many people with CUP have a type of cancer cell known as adenocarcinoma.
-Adenocarcinomas are cancers that start in the gland cells in the lining of organs.
-It may start in the glands in the linings of the lung, pancreas, stomach, colon, or other locations.
+Many people with CUP have adenocarcinoma.
+These are cancers that start in the gland cells in the lining of organs.
+It may start in the glands in the linings of the lung, pancreas, stomach, colon, or other places.
 In other cases, CUP may be traced back to primary breast or prostate cancer.

-Your doctors may not be able to figure out where the cancer began or determine the path of spread it is taking.
+In rare cases, your healthcare providers may not be able to figure out where your cancer started or where it’s spreading to.
 They may decide further testing would not be helpful.
-In these cases, they will proceed with treatment based on what type of cancer is most likely in your particular case.
+If this happens, they will treat your cancer based on the type of cancer that’s most likely in your case.